probonopd/Launchpad95/web/index.md

 - 2012-01-02 - bug fix: improve button response time in step sequencer (was causing problem while pressing multiple buttons at once)
 - 2011-12-31 - bug fix: loops longer than 8 blocks were not supported.
-  add : scale marked in step sequencer marking C (3 amber blocks) and A (one amber block)
+  add: scale marked in step sequencer marking C (3 amber blocks) and A (one amber block)
 - 2011-12-29 - bug fix: some buttons not responding correctly in user mode 1